 DAMAC’s properties have created an alliance with Abu Dhabi Islamic Bank (ADIB) for bringing the best possible mortgage deal for potential property buyers looking for buy to let mortgages in UAE.
 DAMAC’s properties are now available through one of the very best mortgage plans in the country.

-Buyers looking for residential mortgage can look for highly attractive aspects in the deal jointly presented by ADIB and DAMAC.
+Buyers looking for residential mortgages can look for highly attractive aspects in the deal jointly presented by ADIB and DAMAC.

-The DAMAC and ADIB alliance provides a very low interest rate of only 1.99% for 7 years.
+The DAMAC and ADIB alliance provides a very low-interest rate of only 1.99% for 7 years.
 This also applies to all properties that have been brought by users through DAMAC.
 The service is also free from any evaluation and processing fee.
-This also ensures low cost for the purpose of acquiring a loan to purchase your dream property.
+This also ensures a low cost for the purpose of acquiring a loan to purchase your dream property.

-How to apply for a mortgage in the UAE
+How to apply for a mortgage in Dubai

 To apply for a residential mortgage, buyers can either directly approach banks or take financial advice from a mortgage broker.
 A mortgage broker could well prove to be a great asset for potential expatriate borrowers.